cilkplus/cilkplus.github.com/index.md

 News
 ====
+June 7, 2013 - All known exception handling issues have been resolved.
 May 7, 2013 - cilk_for is now supported, including #pragma grainsize.
 The runtime was updated to the [latest version](http://cilkplus.org/download#runtime-sources).
 March 26, 2013 - Autoconf/Make build is now supported.
 The known issue regarding exceptions in initializers is resolved.